 In pictures: Sky’s the limit for spectacular Bray air show pilots

-The crowds who gathered for the second day of the Bray air display in Co Wicklow, Ireland, despite bad weather were left delighted after a series of spectacular stunts in the sky.
+The crowds who gathered for the yesteday's Bray air display in Co Wicklow, Ireland, despite bad weather were left delighted after a series of spectacular stunts in the sky.

 Home favourites such as the Irish Air Corps were joined by the all-star Red Arrows and Royal Jordanian Falcons for the closing day of the event.